9:15am - 10:45am

 Dr Shuaib Quraishi FRCP

-Shuaib is a acute internal medicine and general internal medicine consultant in South London.
-Shuaib was appointed in October 2022 as a substantive consultant at Epsom and St Helier NHS Trust and has a CCT in acute internal medicine and general internal medicine.
-His specialist interests are in enhanced care, point of care ultrasound and medical education.
-He has a diploma in clinical education and has previously been an education fellow for the RCP and completed the RCP chief registrar scheme.
+Dr Shuaib Quraishi is an acute internal medicine and general internal medicine consultant in south London.
+He was appointed in October 2022 as a substantive consultant at Epsom and St Helier NHS Trust and has a CCT in acute internal medicine and general internal medicine.
+Shuaib’s specialist interests are in enhanced care, point of care ultrasound and medical education.
+He has a diploma in clinical education, has previously been an education fellow for the RCP and completed the RCP Chief Registrar scheme.

 Dr Shuaib Quraishi FRCP